'Stay out of our city': Chicago officials slam Trump’s threat to target city in next crime crackdown

 "There are many things the federal government could do to help us reduce crime and violence in Chicago, but sending in the military is not one of them," he said.

-Pastor Donovan Price, a local advocate for gun violence victims, called Trump's words “extremely hurtful” and warned that federal intervention could escalate tensions in Chicago amid drops in violent crime.
-He also emphasized that community-based anti-violence programs, rather than militarism, is key to reducing gun violence in Chicago.
+Pastor Donovan Price, a local advocate for gun crime victims, emphasized that community-based anti-violence programs, rather than militarism, is key to reducing gun violence in Chicago.

 “Stay out of our city," he said.
 "This is not a federal issue.
 We live this every day.
 We know what our community needs.”